Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 What are the possible Complications of Rheumatoid Arthritis?

-Complications of Rheumatoid Arthritis could include:
+The complications of Rheumatoid Arthritis may include:

-- Degenerative joint disease, such as osteoporosis
+- Degenerative joint disease such as osteoporosis

 - Some Rheumatoid Arthritis cases may cause permanent disability